Installing Heat Recovery System Cost

 However, careful planning and design are required because re-routing electrics and pipework is far easier than re-routing large ducting.

-The labour cost for designing the system can range between £450 and £700, based on the particular of the installation.
+The labour cost for designing the system can range between £450 and £700, depending on the requirements of the installation.

 Ask a Trade